nasa/prog_models/sphinx_config/getting_started.rst

 Use
 ----
 See the below examples for examples of use.
 Run these examples using the command `python -m examples.[Example name]` (e.g., `python -m examples.sim_example`).
+Note: some windows users would use `py -m examples.[Example name]` instead of python.
 The examples are summarized below:

 * :download:`examples.sim <../examples/sim.py>`
     .. automodule:: examples.sim